Evaluating Black-Box Vulnerabilities with Wasserstein-Constrained Data Perturbations: Introduction

 \section{Introduction}

 Modern machine learning models often function as black boxes whose reliability under data distribution shift remains difficult to assess.
 In safety-critical applications, it is essential to stress such models by exposing them to plausible variations in data distribution and observing the impact on predictions.

-We propose a testing bench for black-box models on tabular data that systematically generates constrained distributional perturbations to evaluate model robustness.
+We propose a testing bench for black-box models on tabular and image data that systematically generates constrained distributional perturbations to evaluate model robustness.
 Our approach draws on concepts from optimal transport and distributionally robust optimization (DRO).
 In particular, we use the Wasserstein distance – a metric on probability distributions that measures the “cost” of transforming one distribution into another – to bound the magnitude of distribution shifts and ensure they remain realistic.
 By restricting attention to perturbations within a Wasserstein ball around the original data-generating distribution, we generate plausible stress scenarios that respect the underlying data structure (e.g. preserving relationships between features) while probing the model’s weaknesses.
 This yields a principled test bench for model robustness, complementary to pointwise adversarial attacks.

+Our Wasserstein perturbation framework produces distributional shifts that are interpretable and controllable.
+For example, one can stress a credit risk model by increasing the marginal distribution of “debt-to-income ratio” within a certain range, or test a medical diagnosis model under an aging population distribution --- all while constraining the shift’s overall Wasserstein distance to maintain plausibility.
+These perturbations are obtained by solving optimization problems that find the worst-case or most influential distribution within an allowed Wasserstein radius (an approach inspired by distributionally robust optimization \citep{azizian2023regularization}, \citep{Sinha2018}).